Palak2506/Palak2506/README.md

 I am a passionate Computer Science engineer with hands-on experience in full stack web development and cloud computing, eager to contribute to innovative projects.
 I enjoy solving complex problems with technology, collaborating with developer communities, and continuously learning new skills.
 Outside of academics and coding, I love playing badminton and giving back to open source through meaningful contributions.

 ---

-Feel free to connect with me for collaborations, opportunities, or just to talk tech!

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=Palak2506&style=flat-square&color=blue" alt="Profile views"/>